-Figure 6-12 Safety gate interface
+Figure 24.
+Safety gate interface

-External emergency stop Safeguard stop (safety gate) --
+External emergency Safeguard stop (safety

+stop gate)

-Application For emergency stop For other safety protection
+Applicatio For emergency stop For other safety

-equipment only equipment
+n equipment only protection equipment

-Robot status Stopped Stopped
+Robot Stopped Stopped

+status

 Program Paused Paused

 execution

+Drive Off[1] Off[1]

-Drive power $\mathrm{Off}^{\scriptscriptstyle{[1]}}$ $\mathrm{Off}^{\scriptscriptstyle{[1]}}$
+power

-Frequency of Infrequent Infrequent
+Frequency Infrequent Infrequent

-use
+of use

+Warning

-- All safety-related DIOs are constructed redundantly (two independent channels).
-Keep the two channels separate so that a fault on one channel will not cause the failure of the safety function. - Be sure to check the safety functions before putting the robot into operation.
-The safety functions must be checked regularly. - The robot must be installed in compliance with these specifications.
+All safety-related I/Os are constructed redundantly (two

+independent channels).
+Keep the two channels separate so that a

+fault on one channel will not cause the failure of the safety function.
+Be sure to check the safety functions before putting the robot into operation.
+The safety functions must be checked regularly.
+The robot must be installed in compliance with these specifications.
 Failure to do so could result in serious injury or death as the safety function could be overridden.